-Figure 4.83 - QoS > Bandwidth Control
+Figure 5.76 - QoS > Bandwidth Control

-From Port / To Port: Select a range of ports to be configured.
+From Port / To Port: A consecutive group of ports may be configured starting with the selected port.

-Type: Select RX (receive), TX (transmit), or Both.
+Type: This drop-down menu allows you to select between RX (receive), TX (transmit), and Both.
 This setting will determine whether the bandwidth ceiling is applied to receiving, transmitting, or both receiving and transmitting packets.